top of page

 03

 After the listing goes live, showing activity and buyer feedback help guide the next steps.
-If something needs adjusting, it should be handled with a clear plan.
+If the strategy needs adjusting, changes should be made with a clear plan.

 Seller Tip

-Marketing works best when the home is clean, priced correctly, and easy to show.
+Marketing works best when the home is clean, priced appropriately, and easy to show.
 Photos get attention, but the full presentation helps buyers take the next step.

 01

-Flexible showing access can help more qualified buyers see the home while interest is strongest.
+Flexible showing access can help more buyers see the home while interest is strongest.

 02